valeabrahaml/valeabrahaml/README.md

-# Welcome to My GitHub Profile! 👋
+# Hello there it's Vale! 👋
+## Contact Me 📧

+[![LinkedIn](https://img.shields.io/badge/LinkedIn-ValeAbrahamL-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/valeabrahaml/)
+[![Email](https://img.shields.io/badge/Email-valeria.abraham%40student.ie.edu-red?style=flat&logo=gmail)](mailto:valeria.abraham@student.ie.edu)

 ## About Me ℹ️

-Hello, I'm Vale!
  I hold an honors degree in industrial engineering and bring over 2 years of experience in the data analytics field.
 Currently pursuing a Master's in Business Analytics and Big Data at IE Science School.
 As a passionate and fast learner, I've worked as a Data Analyst, handling everything from data visualization to database cleaning and analysis.

-## Contact Me 📧

-[![LinkedIn](https://img.shields.io/badge/LinkedIn-ValeAbrahamL-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/valeabrahaml/)
-[![Email](https://img.shields.io/badge/Email-valeria.abraham%40student.ie.edu-red?style=flat&logo=gmail)](mailto:valeria.abraham@student.ie.edu)

 ## Skills 🚀